camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ---
 **NOTE**

 Scope values are an integral part of any OAuth2 and OIDC implementation.
-The API implementation enforces API access based on scope (if the CAMARA API project defines scopes).
+The API implementation enforces API access based on scope (if the CAMARA API subproject defines scopes).
 Therefore scopes should be available to API implementations.

 ---